Aarthyravi/Python/README.md

 b = "Hello, World!"
 print(b[2:5])
 Ans.llo, this progarm: Gets the characters from position 2 to position 5 (5 not included)

+x = "    Jaisree"
+print(x.strip())
+Ans.
+Jaisree
+This command removes any spaces in front or the end of a string

+d = "Jaisree"
+print(len(d))
+Ans.7
+this command gives the length of the string

+h = "Jaisree"
+print(h.lower())
+Ans. jaisree
+This command givies the  string in lower case.
+Instead of lower, if you type print(h.upper()) then You will get the string in upper case: JAISREE

+b =  Hello from the outside
+print(b.replace("H","J")
+Ans.
+Jello from the outside
+This command replaces strings

+t = "Jaiwsree"
+u = t.split("w")
+print(u)
+Ans ['Jai', 'sree']
+this command splits strings.
+The w is gone and that is where the string is split